|Nutrition Facts (per serving)|

-Whirl until they become peanut butter, at least 2, and up to 3 minutes.
+Pulse, then process until they become peanut butter, 2 to 3 minutes.
 At first the peanuts will be chopped, then clump together into a ball, and finally break apart into smooth nut butter.

 - If your homemade nut butter separates—oil rises to the top—all you need to do is stir that oil back in.
 A lack of artificial stabilizers lets the solids and oil separate; in no way does this signal the nut butter "going bad."
 When nut butters go bad, you can smell it—they take on a rancid scent.

 - Chocolate Peanut Butter is sort of like a better for you, more delicious Nutella.
 Smear it on bread or spoon it onto ice cream.
 Melt 1/2 cup chopped dark chocolate or chocolate chips, let cool to room temperature, and whirl into the peanut butter.

 - Honey Peanut Butter is a sweet treat that is utterly perfect for smearing on toast at breakfast or as a snack.
 Add 3 tablespoons of honey to the mix for a classic flavor combination in a single jar.